dfoush/stock-tracker/README.md

 - Featured tab has the ability to sort by ticker, price change increasing/decreasing
 - Stock list cells were reused between tabs
 - Simple SwiftUI animations were used, and support for light/dark mode by default
 - There is some room for improvement on the UI for the featured section of the stock list, since I focused more on the data side.
-Ideally this view would do something like an auto scroll, and potentially pin to the top to always show.
+Ideally this view would do something like an auto scroll, and potentially pin to the top to always show (and also could spend a bit more time/thought on the individual cells since they are a bit boring the way they are).

 ## Data Fetching
 Used dependency injection (via the swift package Swinject) for the StockAPI, defaulting to resolve to the LocalStockAPI, which sleeps for 1 second and loads the json.
 Provided a RemoteStockAPI variant that loads the json from the same file in the Github repo.
 Some sort of polling would be ideal as a future step here.